AswathySreekumar/PneumoniaDetection/README.md

 # PneumoniaDetection

-This project is done in Python .
+This is a python project.
-Actual concept of the project is Pneumonia detection in Chest Xray Images using Deep Transfer Learning.
+Project : Efficient Pneumonia Detection in Chest Xray Images using Deep Transfer Learning.